HL7/cqf-measures/input/pages/composite-measures.md

 Snippet 28: Formal criteria for a patient-based linear combination composite measure

-Note that these definitions are based on component measures whose improvement notation is an increase in the measure score.
-If any component measure has an improvement notation of decrease in score, the denominator and numerator for that component would be reversed in the above calculations.
+Note that this approach is using component measures where the improvement notation for the component is that an increase in the score represents an improvement.
+If the improvement notation is decreasing for a component, its population criteria would be negated (i.e. the absence of a patient in the component numerator would represent fulfillment).
+This will be shown in [Section 5.5](#improvement-notation) below.

 <div class="new-content">
 Linear Combination scoring vs. Opportunity scoring